argilla-io/distilabel/docs/sections/how_to_guides/basic/step/index.md

-# Define Steps as nodes in a Pipeline
+# Define Steps for your Pipeline

 ## Working with Steps